A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 In Murano, you will discover some of the most skilled glassblowers on earth.
 Since the 13th century, Murano has been home to some of the world’s finest artisan glassblowers, and they are very fascinating to watch.

-Once in Murano, you can visit glass workshops to see amazing collections of glass sculptures and fabulous works of art, also tour the island to appreciate its tranquil waterways and gorgeous Byzantine churches.
+Once in Murano, you can visit glass workshops to see amazing collections of glass sculptures and fabulous works of art.
+You can also partake on a workshop and learn how to make your own glass sculpture.
+While here, tour the island to appreciate its tranquil waterways and gorgeous Byzantine churches.

 2. Visit the 7th-century Church of Santa Maria e Donato